thecppzoo/zoo/design/AnyContainer.md

 C++ does not prescribe the "vtable" way to support virtual method overrides.
 I fail to appreciate the benefit in this, but I see the harm in how hard it is to have fine-grained control of type switching consequence of that.

-Careful inspection shows that the programmer effort more intensive way in which libstdc++ and libc++ implemented `any` compared to my two fully compliant implementations do not perform any better than the choice I used, C++ runtime polymorphism based on overrides of virtual methods, if anything, I suspect the choice of type switching through a function-with-a-switch leads to code that performs *worse* (more on this later) and also seems error prone compared to the very straightforward code I wrote.
+Careful inspection shows that the more programmer effort intensive way in which libstdc++ and libc++ implemented `any` compared to my two fully compliant implementations do not perform any better than the choice I used, C++ runtime polymorphism based on overrides of virtual methods, if anything, I suspect the choice of type switching through a function-with-a-switch leads to code that performs *worse* (more on this later) and also seems error prone compared to the very straightforward code I wrote.
+In any case, my choice is simpler for programmers to use and extend the foundation work I've done.

 The key insight to circumvent this problem of lack of fine-grained control of type switching was to use raw bytes.
-It is strange that the circumlocutious way to do inheritance leads to performance and also pays for itself in terms of later programming ease.
+It is strange that this circumlocutious way to do inheritance leads to performance and also pays for itself in terms of later programming ease.

 ## Limitations of C++ 17 `any`

 `any` is a valuable addition to the standard library.
-However, there is a big, obvious performance error in the standard specification that is trivial to fix but neither libc++ nor libstdc++ have fixed, and the implementaitons of both libc++ and libstdc++ are too rigid to allow any significant improvements.
+However, there is a big, obvious performance error in the standard specification that is trivial to fix but neither libc++ nor libstdc++ have fixed, and the implementations of both libc++ and libstdc++ are too rigid to allow any significant improvements.
 In particular my implementation allows the programmer to easily make a diversity of performance tradeoff choices, and also more profound variations to make `any` resemble more "value semantics" values or `variant` or `optional`.

 ### Performance bug in the specification